 Reports of paranormal activity began to circulate almost as soon as the hotel opened.
 Staff would report telephones ringing constantly, with nobody on the other end, lights switching themselves on and off and elevators stopping and starting on their own.

 One live-in member of staff returned to her room one night to find her bathtub had been filled with water.
-When she looked again the water had changed color and was now a deep shade of blue.
+When she looked again the water had changed colour and was now a deep shade of blue.

 Those living through these strange experiences began to detect a pattern.
 It soon became apparent that the 3rd, 7th, 9th, 11th and 12th floors were the most active.